 With the table router and column mapping function, we can replicate DML statements from sharded tables in a smooth manner.
 But in the process of incrementally replicating data, if DDL statements are executed on the upstream sharded tables that are waiting for merging, then an error might occur.
 Let’s see a simple example of executing DDL statements on the sharded tables.

 In this example, we simplify the replication process, in which there are only two MySQL instances in the upstream and each instance has only one table.
-Suppose that during the replication, we mark the schema version of two sharded tables as schema V1, and mark the schema version after executing DDL statements as schema V2.
+Suppose that during the replication, we mark the schema version of two sharded tables as schema V1

 Now, suppose that the binlog data received from the two upstream sharded tables has the following time sequence in the synchronization process:

-1. When the replication starts, the two sharded tables can only receive the DML events from schema V1.
+- When the replication starts, the two sharded tables can only receive the DML events from

-2. At point t1, the sharding DDL events on instance 1 are received.
+, the sharding DDL events on instance 1 are received. - From point

-3. From point t2 on, the two sharded tables receive the DML events from schema V2 on the instance 1; but on instance 2, they are still receiving the DML events from schema V1.
+on the instance 1; but on instance 2, they are still receiving the DML events fromschema V1

-4. At point t3, the sharding DDL events on instance 2 are received.
+, the sharding DDL events on instance 2 are received. - From point

 In this example, DM-worker-1 replicates the data from MySQL Instance 1 and DM-worker-2 replicates the data from MySQL Instance 2.
 DM-master coordinates the DDL replication among multiple DM-workers.
 After DM-worker-1 receives DDL, simplified procedures of DDL replication are as follows: